Manish8798/Splash-Screen/README.md

 # Splash-Screen-Android
-- right way to implement splash screen
+- The right way to implement splash screen